nekohaxx/plistserver/README.md

 # plistServer-free
-A Rust server used for QuickSign to serve install manifests under HTTPS (as required by iOS) Licensed under the GPLv3 so you are free to use this anywhere (as long as it's under the GPLv3)
+A Rust server used for QuickSign to serve install manifests under HTTPS (as required by iOS)

+This is licensed under the GPLv3 so you are free to use this anywhere (as long as it's under the GPLv3) under the terms of the GPLv3

 ## How to run
 1. Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed.